Gino Bibbi: Student, army conscript and antifascist activist

 Bibbi studied at the "Istituto tecnico" (college) in Pisa, but his study was interrupted when he was conscripted for military service in February 1917.
 He attended a "junior officer" course at Parma, emerging with the rank of an infantry second lieutenant ("sottotenente").
 From there he was sent to join the frontline fighting at Lagarina, near the Austrian frontier.
-He was sent back after a few months, badly sick with abdominal typus.
+He was sent back after a few months, badly sick with abdominal typhus.
 In October 1922 he was placed on what appears to have been some form of indefinite leave from the army and returned to his home at Carrara, He re-enrolled for a degree course in engineering at the Pisa "Istituto tecnico" (college), a relatively short distance along the coast to the south.
 However, at the end of 1922 he moved on to the "Politecnico di Milano", beyond the mountains to the north.
 There are indications that by this time he may already have "gravitated towards the anarchist movement".
 From other sources it would appear that when he first enrolled at Milan he would still have considered himself an "interventionist democrat" with republican leanings.
 In any case, it was while he was at Milan that his ideals and political choices matured and crystallised.
 It was probably during this period that he came to know the influential anarchist theorist, Camillo Berneri, with whom he would remain in touch until the latter's assassination in 1937.
 He also became friendly with the Molinari family, especially with two of Ettore's sons, Libero and Henry, an idealistically driven family of anarchist-scientists whose class background was not dissimilar from Bibbi's own.

 Meanwhile, in October 1922, in Rome, the Mussolini government took power.
 Viewed through the retrospective prism supplied by Adolf Hitler in 1933 it becomes easy to see the slide towards one-party dictatorship in Italy as a relatively gradual transformation.
 Nevertheless, the systematic use of violence as a tool of political influence had already been on display for a number of years across Italy, and especially in Milan and the north more generally.
 Unlike many people at this stage, libertarian anarchists such as Bibbi and his circle were disinclined to give the fascists the benefit of the doubt.
 It seems to have been during 1923 that he spotted Renato Ricci in the centre of Carrara and thrust a handful of "subversive" political leaflets in the face of the man who was one of Carrara's leading (and as matters later turned out most politically astute) young fascist paramilitaries.
 Bibbi fled on his motorbike but was chased, pulled off his bike, and very badly beaten.
 His father's timber mill was later torched.